hazelcast/hazelcast-docker/README.md

 Note that:
 * each container must publish the `5701` port under a different host machine port (`5701` and `5702` in the example)
+* supplying a custom `hazelcast.local.publicAddress` is critical for autodiscovery.
+Otherwise, Hazelcast will bind to Docker's internal ports.
 * `<host_ip>` needs to be the host machine address that will be used for the Hazelcast communication

-After setting up the cluster, you can start the [client](https://github.com/hazelcast/hazelcast-code-samples/tree/master/clients/basic) application to check it works correctly.
+After setting up the cluster, you can start the [client](https://github.com/hazelcast/hazelcast-code-samples/tree/master/clients/basic) application to check if it works correctly.

 ### Hazelcast Enterprise

-You can launch Hazelcast Enterprise Docker Container by running the following command.
+You can launch a Hazelcast Enterprise Docker Container by running the following command.
 You can find the full list of Hazelcast Enterprise versions to replace $HAZELCAST_VERSION at [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast-enterprise/tags).

 Please request trial license [here](https://hazelcast.com/hazelcast-enterprise-download/) or contact sales@hazelcast.com.